baxtrax/256x32-RAM/README.md

 ![alt text](https://github.com/baxtrax/256x32-RAM/blob/main/Images/Level0.png?raw=true)

-The point of RAM is to give the CPU somewhere to quickly store and read data is other parts of the memory hierarchy are full.
+The point of RAM is to give the CPU somewhere to quickly store and read data if other parts of the memory hierarchy are full.
 Such as the Cache.

 ### Testbench and verification
 The RAM module is composed into one file.
 The testbench is also included to verify its functionality.